SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 ## Motivation

-So far, renku has been mostly restricted to provenance tracking of executions, which is supported well by `renku run` (and `renku rerun`/`renku update`).
+So far, Renku has been mostly restricted to provenance tracking of executions, which is supported well by `renku run` (and `renku rerun`/`renku update`).
 We have dabbled in workflow execution/workflow management a bit, with rerun/update allowing re-execution of workflows in a very limited fashion.

 This has opened up many requests for more features in this direction, like changing parameters for re-execution, importing/exporting workflows between projects, having recurrent workflows with changing output paths (e.g. daily data fetch tasks), running workflows in parallel, re-executing workflows on remote HPC clusters, to just name a few.

 Renku's approach to dealing with workflows differs from regular workflow systems in that we take a more simplistic view of workflows, but we allows users to implement workflows by trying to work as normal and recording their steps as they go, as opposed to a declarative workflow language where users have to write workflow files which they can then execute.
 We also differ from most workflow management software in that provenance/reproducibility is at the core of our approach and not just something tacked after the fact.
-Additionally we (could) support provenance and workflows spanning the larger renkulab ecosystem in the form of multi-project workflows and multi-project provenance, which traditional workflow systems don't support (they're rarely tied to a platform and any glue has to be added manually by a user).
+Additionally we (could) support provenance and workflows spanning the larger Renkulab ecosystem in the form of multi-project workflows and multi-project provenance, which traditional workflow systems don't support (they're rarely tied to a platform and any glue has to be added manually by a user).

 I think we should add more workflow language level features following our approach, rather than producing yet another workflow language and that these differences to regular workflow languages do set us apart and bring something valuable to the table that isn't covered by another tool already.